schuelermine/sh-/README.md

 [^0] Some might say, not at all.
 [^1] For that matter, there's no interpreter to go along with it either - for now.

-**In this document, we will use lines delimited on both ends by hash signs to denote comments.
-This is not a feature of the language.**
+**In this document, example code will be prefixed by a dollar sign (`$`).
+This is not a feature of the language.
+It serves to distinguish them from comments relating to that code that are also inside the codeblocks, which are prefixed with a hash sign (`#`).
+The sign used does not indicate permissions held by the program.**
 This document's examples will use a generic Linux distribution with standard GNU software.

 ## 1: BASIC SYNTAX